meditationstuff/protocol_1/index.md

 [in only the faintest of any particular order]

-a sense in which there's no such thing as language, never has been
+at least one sense in which there's no such thing as language, never has been

-a sense in which there are no abstractions, never have been
+at least one sense in which there are no abstractions, never have been

-a sense in which there's no people, never has been
+at least one sense in which there's no people, never has been

-a sense in which there is no ultimate, omni-commensurable ground truth/ontology, never has been
+at least one sense in which there is no ultimate, omni-commensurable ground truth/ontology, never has been

-a sense in which sensations can't directly control or interact with other sensations
+at least one sense in which sensations can't directly control or interact with other sensations

 [<a href="#158da1h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]